-Currently a Senior Software Engineer
+Previously, a Senior Software Engineer / Tech Lead

 at Wayfair